PlugFox/mess/README.md

   Suitable for both gaming projects and complex UI applications.

 - **Flutter Integration:**
-  Fully compatible with the Flutter ecosystem, including widget management via ECS.
+  Fully compatible with the Flutter ecosystem.

 ## Installation